muneebdev7/SNPraefentia/README.md

 ## Output Format

-SNAP adds the following columns to the input data:
+SNPraefentia adds the following columns to the input data:

 | Column | Description |
 |--------|-------------|